Antisemitism in Russia: 2011-2021

+2022-present

-Since the Russian invasion of Ukraine in 2022, some Russian officials were accused of antisemitism by Western governments think tanks in the form of unsubstantiated Nazi comparisons in their hostile rhetoric against Ukraine.
+During the onset of the Russo–Ukrainian War since 2014, and especially since the Russian invasion of Ukraine in 2022, some Russian officials were accused of using antisemitism in the form of unsubstantiated Nazi comparisons in their hostile rhetoric against Ukraine.

 Since 2020 there were between 1 and 5 convictions for vandalism motivated by antisemitism.
 There were no convictions for antisemitic violence in the same period according to SOVA Center data.

 According to a report by Tel Aviv University antisemitic tropes were present in the official discourse.
 The report noted antisemitic rhetoric of Alexander Dugin.

 The Anti-Defamation League reported a significant increase in antisemitic attitudes within Russian society in 2024.
 The percentage of respondents who agreed with the majority of antisemitic stereotypes rose from 26% in 2023 to 62% in 2024.

 2023 antisemitic unrest in the North Caucasus

 Due to the Gaza war in October 2023, antisemitic demonstrations and attacks against Jewish institutions sharply increased in the North Caucasus region.
 A large crowd in the city of Khasavyurt besieged and raided a hotel, unsuccessfully searching for Jews.
 In addition, an arsonist set a Jewish cultural center in Nalchik on fire.

-On 29 October, around 500 protesters stormed a hotel in Khasavyurt shouting that "Jews are not allowed here" after rumours had been spread that Israeli refugees were residing there.
+On 29 October, 2023 around 500 protesters stormed a hotel in Khasavyurt shouting that "Jews are not allowed here" after rumours had been spread that Israeli refugees were residing there.
 Russian police intervened and permit some of the protesters to enter the hotel to confirm that there were no Israeli nationals present.
 A sign was then placed at the entrance, declaring that "Entry for Israeli citizens is strictly prohibited."

-On the same day, October 29, a mob stormed Uytash Airport after a plane had landed from Tel Aviv.
+On the same day, a mob stormed Uytash Airport after a plane had landed from Tel Aviv.
 The passengers could not leave the plane for several hours after the protesters surrounded the plane, with some people even climbing it.
 20 people were injured, among them nine police officers, of whom two were injured seriously.
 150 suspects were identified and the airport announced its closure until 6 November, but reopened the next day.

+In June 2026, Russia's Federal Security Service prevented an arson attack on a synagogue in Yaroslavl, arresting a local citizen after he bought the components necessary for making Molotov cocktails and conducted reconnaissance.
+He also planned on traveling to Syria and join an international terrorist organization.